 I joined the lab in Fall 2022 as a graduate student and am interested in marine ecology, paleoclimatology and geochemistry.
 My current research focuses on recent changes in planktic foraminiferal ecology and species abundance in the Santa Barbara Basin and the effect of climate change on the coastal California environment.
 I have a background in geoscience and previous experience with geochemistry of carbonates and fossil assemblages of foraminifera.
 When I’m not in the lab, I enjoy hiking, fossil hunting and listening to music.

 Katherine Cherry, Undergraduate Student Researcher

 Interested in joining ?

-I am currently looking for graduate students to join us for the 2023-2024 academic year.
-Please email me with a CV and a description of your research interests.
+If you are interested in joining us in the 2024-2025 academic year, please email me with a CV and a description of your research interests.
 Information on the graduate program in the Department of Marine, Earth, and Atmospheric Sciences can be found here.

 There are several routes for undergraduate students to participate in research in our lab.
 If you are an NC State undergraduate interested in climate change in the oceans, past or present, please email me with a description of your interests and background.

 If you are interested in joining the lab as a postdoc, please reach out to me directly to discuss fellowship opportunities.